-Community acquired pneumonia (CAP) is common, affecting between five and eleven individuals per 1000 of the adult population each year [1,2] and is the commonest cause of sepsis, severe sepsis and septic shock [3].
-Between 22 and 42% of patients require hospital admission [1,2,4] of whom 5-10% will be admitted to an Intensive Care Unit (ICU) [5-7].
+Community acquired pneumonia (CAP) is common, affecting between 5 and 11 individuals per 1,000 of the adult population each year [1,2] and is the commonest cause of sepsis, severe sepsis and septic shock [3].
+Between 22 and 42% of patients require hospital admission [1,2,4] of whom 5 to 10% will be admitted to an ICU [5-7].
 Hospital and ICU admission rates for CAP are increasing for all ages [8].
 An ageing, more vulnerable population, earlier recognition of deteriorating patients and better availability and use of intensive care beds may in part explain this increase.

 A number of investigators have examined the clinical and microbiological factors that might affect the outcome from severe CAP [5-7,9-23], but these studies have often been relatively small, with considerable heterogeneity in both the inclusion criteria and outcome measures.
 As a consequence reported mortality rates have varied and there has been uncertainty regarding the most important risk factors for death.
 A number of more recent, larger studies have focussed on identifying patients with CAP at increased risk of severe sepsis and death, as well as those who may require ventilator or vasopressor support [3,24-26].
-One of these studies provides outcome data at 90 days for the smaller subgroup of patients with severe sepsis admitted to the ICU [3], whilst another [24] reports microbiological findings and 90 day mortality in a subgroup of 170 patients admitted to the ICU.
+One of these studies provides outcome data at